righel/gitlab-version-nse/README.md

 ```

 ## How
-Created a dictionary of the webpack static assets manifest hash -> gitlab version.
+Created a dictionary of the (webpack static assets manifest hash, release commit hash) -> gitlab version.
-This is not 100% accurate as sometimes different minor versions have the same hash, still gives a good estimate.
 The list of hashes is automagically updated every day via a github action.